rmkubik/til/finite-state-machine.md

 This finite state machine (FSM) was created for a Timer object in my game.
 It needed an initial paused state that could only be triggered to play once when the player first started moving.
 From there the pause and play states functioned as one would normally expect in a timer.

 ## FSM Source Code
-This is the implemented basic FSM logic.
+This is the implemented basic FSM internal logic.
 The machine keeps track of its internal current state and must be initiailized to a starting state.
 Additionally, the FSM provides 2 methods to manipulate its internal state.
 - `action(actionName)` will execute the current state's callback function (which is defined in the `states` object of the controller) of the provided `actionName`.
 - `transition(stateName)` will change the current state of the FSM.
 This function should be used instead of manually adjusting the `currentState` property of the FSM.
-This allows for special state transition logic can to be added in the future.
+This provides a place for special state transition logic to be added in the future.
 ```javascript
 function fsm(states, initialState) {
     this.currentState = initialState;